 Emergency Response and Recovery Efforts

-In response to the crisis, local and federal agencies have launched a coordinated effort to restore power and provide aid.
+Local and federal agencies have launched a coordinated effort to restore power and provide aid in response to the crisis.
 Utility crews are working tirelessly to repair damaged lines and restore electricity, while emergency services are focused on assisting affected communities.
 Shelters have been set up to offer refuge to those displaced by the storm, and relief organizations are distributing food, water, and medical supplies.

 The government has also mobilized resources to address immediate needs and support the ongoing recovery process.
 Volunteers and community groups are playing a crucial role in providing assistance and ensuring that help reaches those who need it most.